lfbettcher/lfbettcher/README.md

 👩‍🏫 Data Structures TA at OSU
 📍 &nbsp; Located in Seattle, WA

+##### Career 1.0
 👩‍🔬 Formerly a Research Scientist at UW
 📄 Co-authored 13 publications in peer-reviewed journals
+🐊 B.S.
+Chemistry from UF
 <!--
 **lfbettcher/lfbettcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.